-- 1. Before exiting the prime mover, lower attachment to the ground, apply the brakes, turn off the prime mover's engine and remove the key. - 2.
+- 1. Before exiting the prime mover, lower attachment to the ground, apply the brakes, turn off the prime mover's engine and remove the key.
+Breaker should be positioned on ground so the valve block is facing upwards. - 2.
 Follow prime mover operator's manuals to relieve pressure in the hydraulic lines. - 3.
-Disconnect couplers and connect them together or install dust caps and plugs to prevent contaminants from entering the hydraulic system.
-Store hoses on attachment, off the around. - 4.
+Disconnect hydraulic lines and install dust caps and plugs to prevent contaminants from entering the hydraulic system.
+Store hoses on attachment, off the ground. - 4.
 Follow your prime mover operator's manual for detaching (removing) an attachment.